SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

-This source (Fig.~\ref{fig:J2114}) has an optical counterpart identified as a galaxy with photometric redshift $z=0.12$ \citep{2014ApJS..210....9B}.
+This source (Fig.~\ref{fig:J2114}) has an optical counterpart identified as a galaxy with photometric redshift $z=0.117\,{\pm}\,0.015$ \citep{2014ApJS..210....9B}.
 We discarded this source as a milli-lens system because of the different spectra between the regions in our new 4.9 and 22.2\,GHz data and the appearance of central emission between regions A and B, connecting the two.
 Region A steepens considerably, while region B stays rather flat, and could be the core of a core-jet system.
-The flux variability of component A exceeds 30\,\%/yr, making this scenario more likely, although the total flux density varies maximally by $\sim$14\,\%/yr.
-The GAIA counterpart is found very close to component B, with an offset of 25\,mas from the VLBI position, which is centred on the brighter component A. For a milli-lens, we should expect the photocentre in between the lensed images, but here the GAIA position indicates the optical emission to rather come from a jet component.
-The linear distance between the regions is $\sim$38\,pc.
+The flux variability of component A exceeds 30\,\%/yr, making this scenario more likely, although the total flux density varies maximally by $\sim$\,14\,\%/yr.
+The \textit{Gaia} counterpart with 21.39 G-band magnitude is found very close to component B, with an offset of 25\,mas from the VLBI position, which is centred on the brighter component A. For a milli-lens, we should expect the photo-centre in between the lensed images, but here the \textit{Gaia} position indicates the optical emission to rather come from a jet component, or the accretion disc if component B is identified as the core.
+The linear distance between the regions is $\sim$\,38\,pc.

-\subsection{J2209+6442 (2208+644)}
+\subsubsection{J2209+6442 (2208+644)}

 This source (Fig.~\ref{fig:J2209}) has no optical counterpart.
-The source was rejected as milli-lens because of the low SBR of 0.05 at X-band, as well as the different spectra.
+It was rejected as milli-lens because of the low SBR of 0.05 at X-band, as well as the different spectra.
 The flat spectrum of component B up to 22.2\,GHz could indicate it being the core of a core-jet system.
-The low variability (maximal 4$(1+z)$\,\%/yr) and the lack of detected proper motion also suggests a possible CSO scenario.
+The low variability (maximal 4$(1+z)$\,\%/yr) and the lack of detected proper motion also suggest a possible CSO scenario.

-\subsection{J2214-2521 (2211-256)}
+\subsubsection{J2214-2521 (2211-256)}